ryanw3bb/unity-native-toolkit/README.md

 * GPS data (lat/long as double)

 ## Usage
-Add the files contained in Unity/Assets/ to your project then call the required static function from your code.
+Add the files contained in Unity/Assets/ to your project then call the required method from your code.
 For instance:
 ```csharp
 public void OnSaveScreenshotPress()
 {